jevakallio/react-native-chat-tutorial/README.md

 - In the `send` function, detect if message is of format "/channel NewChannel", and instead of sending the message to the current chat, extract the channel name from the message.
 - To change the channel title in the header, move the channel name to App component state instead of using the hardcoded `CHANNEL`.

+## Steps 11-99

+Now you have a basis for a simple app, but of course it has some limitations, such as a hard-coded username.
+Experiment with different React Native components (see: [Resources](#resources)) to add more functionality.
+Sky's the limit!

 # Publish your app!

 Because we've built the app on Expo, you can distribute the app via Expo's `exp` CLI.
 Let's install that globally on your machine and sign up: